BotanyCoder/CFP_Mapping/r_intro/readme.md

 # Day 3
 ## Creating a map for a single species

 Log-in to the virtual computer or work on your lab-computer.
-To log into virtual labs you must be on campus, if outside campus you will need to use VPN.

 [Click Here] (https://vlab.humboldt.edu)
-* Access ‘vLab-computer’
+* Access ‘Lab-computer’
 * Log in with your HSU information
 * Go to the search bar and search : ‘Rstudio’
 * Open R studio